ececaliskan123/Analysis-of-Stop-and-Frisk-Data-by-NYPD/README.md

       - [x] Cleaning.R - standardization, outliers, missing values

   2) ANALYSIS  #**_TO BE DONE_**
-      - [x] Preview.R - An overview of data and potential racism
       - Logit.R
         - First run Logit, then fit Logit with SDG due to large size of variables.
         - **_p.372 Footnote 6_ package Vowpal Wabbit was used, all parameters adopted their default values in the package.**